About The Cut Science Cafe

 The overall aim of The Cut Science café is to encourage dialogue, discussion and interaction between non-scientists and scientists about the scientific research which is taking place and which may affect us all.

-For further details of our current programme, please click here
+For further details of our current and upcoming programme, please click here

 For examples of our past topics, please click here